benmvp/slides/md/2016-es6-confoo.md

 NOTES:
 - But really this is pretty unimpressive
+- Bug fix masquerading as a feature
+- It's really how `var` should've worked all along
 - More so fixing a deficiency rather than supplying new functionality

 /////